govex/performance-management-getting-started/set-goals.md

 Useful goals have the following elements:

-* **Well Defined**: A city must address the strategies the department lead will employ to use resources most effectively and articulate how the department will improve services for its residents.
+* **Well Defined**: A city must address the strategies the department lead will employ to use resources most effectively and articulate how the department will improve services.

 * **Measurable**: A city must be able to measure results to show it has achieved its goals.
 A measurable goal includes targets, metrics, and timelines, which improves accountability internally and externally.tion, progress reporting, and check-ins.